hphelion/documentation/v13/bindings.fog.block-storage.md

 4. Obtain the details of a particular bootable volume

         volume = conn.bootable_volumes.get(volume_id)
-        volume.name                         # returns name of the bootable volume volume.created_at                  # returns the date the bootable volume was created volume.status                        # returns the state of the bootable volume e.g. available, in-use
+        volume.name                        # returns name of the bootable volume volume.created_at                  # returns the date the bootable volume was created volume.status                      # returns the state of the bootable volume e.g., available, in-use

 5. Create a new volume